 - a.
-Take the shipping papers (including the emergency response information) and move yourself and other crew members uphill and upwind at least one half mile.
+Take the shipping papers (including the emergency response information) and the Emergency Response Guidebook and move yourself and other crew members uphill and upwind the evacuation distance recommended in the Emergency Response Guidebook.
 Stay out of ditches and low areas. - b.
 Do not smoke or use fusees. - c.
 Provide the train dispatcher or yardmaster with as much of the following information as is available: - (1) Specific location of the emergency (station, mile post location, nearest street or crossing) - (2) Type of emergency - (3) Status of crew members - (4) Cars involved, including each car's initials and numbers and their extent of involvement (for example, leaking, derailed, or on fire) - (5) Surroundings (e.g., proximity to populated areas, local bodies of water, or nearby drainage ditches or storm sewers; description of terrain; location of access roads; weather conditions) - (6) Resources necessary to handle the situation (for example, fire, ambulance, and law enforcement agencies) - (7) Location where a crew member with shipping papers will meet arriving emergency response personnel. - d.
-Once you are in a safe location: - (1) Identify yourself and cooperate with the local emergency response personnel as described in Section VIII item 4. - (2) Review your shipping papers and emergency response information. - (3) If necessary, move to the farthest distance recommended in: - (a) the Evacuation Section of the emergency response information accompanying the shipping papers
+Once you are in a safe location: - (1) Identify yourself and cooperate with the local emergency response personnel as described in Section VIII item 4. - (2) Review your shipping papers and emergency response information. - (3) If necessary, move to the farthest distance recommended in: - (a) information from the Emergency Response Guidebook